$0 Portugal Digital Nomad Visa (D8) Guide — Quick-Start Checklist

 This is critical and frequently mishandled.

-While you're waiting for your AIMA appointment — particularly if your entry visa has technically expired but you're protected by a government extension decree — your legal status inside Portugal is valid.
+While you're waiting for your AIMA appointment — particularly if your entry visa has technically expired but you're protected by a government extension decree — your legal status inside Portugal is protected where the applicable extension applies.
 Your status in other Schengen countries is not.

 If you fly from Lisbon to Paris, Amsterdam, or Madrid with an expired D8 entry visa and a Portuguese extension decree, border agents at those countries may treat you as an overstayer.
 The consequences can include fines and a 5-year Schengen ban.

 The safe travel strategy during the wait: Only fly directly in and out of Portugal from non-Schengen countries — London Heathrow, Dublin, New York, or other non-Schengen airports.
-Portuguese border agents are trained to recognize AIMA backlog extensions.
-German, French, and Dutch border agents are not.
+Portuguese border agents are the agents most likely to understand AIMA backlog extensions.
+German, French, and Dutch border agents may not.

 Once you have your residence card, you can travel freely throughout the Schengen Area.